fdformula/MathlyLua/README.md

 of using Lua is that it is so simple and natural a language that even students without programming skills can understand most of Lua scripts.

-In brief, mathly makes Lua mathly and like MATLAB.
+In brief, mathly makes Lua mathly and a tiny MATLAB.
 It provides a group of commonly used MATLAB functions and features, for example,  `linspace`, `zeros`, `rand`, `save`, matrix operations, and even `plot`.
 They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything I love the most about MATLAB, these tools are.